-Velit uses an extensive library of industry-standard velocity modeling methods using well velocities or seismic processing velocities to build up a precise picture of the geological surfaces.
-It enables you to use a wide-ranging number of features to interrogate your data in many different ways, enhancing your operational efficiency, as well as your effective capability in producing a best technical case velocity model.
+Velit uses an extensive library of industry-standard velocity modelling methods using well velocities or seismic processing velocities to build up a precise picture of the geological surfaces.
+It enables you to utilise a wide-ranging number of features to interrogate your data in many different ways, enhancing your operational efficiency, as well as your effective capability in producing a best technical case velocity model.

 Depth conversion is an iterative pursuit, requiring you to try out a range of ideas to determine the best velocity modelling solution.
 Velit allows you to quickly see how different velocities and structural forms impact the depth of your targets.

 The new Velit Wizard forms an excellent introduction to depth conversion techniques and the capabilities of the software and covers most depth conversion scenarios, allowing the user to depth convert layer by layer quickly and assists the user in understanding the velocity modelling methods available.